Board of Directors

 Robert Roth is the retired Executive Vice President and Chief Financial Officer for Home Box Office Inc. (HBO), a wholly owned subsidiary of WarnerMedia.
 He had been at the company for 33 years, the last 15 as CFO, responsible for the financial planning, reporting, and control activities for all divisions of the network.
 Rob comes from a family of PKD patients including his grandmother, mother, and brother and as such, has been a strong advocate for PKD research and organ donation awareness.
 Rob received a kidney transplant in 2014 from his longtime college friend for which he will forever be grateful.
 He and his wife Linda reside in Weston, CT, and have two adult children, Jaclyn and Benjamin.
 Rob has an Economics degree from Stony Brook University and an MBA degree from the University of Michigan at Ann Arbor and is a Certified Public Accountant in the State of New York.
-He also serves on the boards of Donate Life Connecticut, a non-profit organization dedicated to raising awareness of organ donation, and the Stony Brook University Alumni Association.
+He also serves on the board of Donate Life Connecticut, a non-profit organization dedicated to raising awareness of organ donation.

 Navin Manglani is a Professor of Technology at NYU Stern and runs a data consulting company he founded called Numberscape Consulting.
 He also is involved in a number of technology startups and real estate investing.
 Prior to teaching, Navin served as a Director at American Express.
 Prior to American Express, Navin ran and sold a family business in the fashion industry.
 Navin holds a BA in Economics from Yale University (summa cum laude) and an MBA from Columbia Business School where he was inducted into the Beta Gamma Sigma honors society.
 Navin’s family has been contributing to the PKD organization for over a decade.
 In addition to being a PKD patient, PKD affects multiple of his extended family members.
 After a successful transplant, Navin’s uncle, whom Navin was very close to, died of a brain aneurysm (complication of PKD) at the age of 78.
 When he’s not taking advantage of the theater and unique dining experiences that his native city of New York has to offer, Navin enjoys playing the cello, piano and saxophone.